Candida Lycett Green: Betjeman centenary (2006)

 It isn't fit for humans now.

 Lycett Green wrote about the organisation of these various events, noting the intricacies of the rail schedules ("How long will the train stop at Ruislip so that [the poem] Middlesex can be read over the tannoy?") and being followed around Cornwall by a television crew ("I have had a microphone down my bra for almost two days now").

 In 2007, Lycett Green was a member of "an alarmingly grown up" panel of judges to select a sculptor (Martin Jennings) for the Statue of John Betjeman that was erected on the concourse of the redeveloped London St Pancras station.

 Death

 Candida Lycett Green died at the age of 71 on 19 August 2014 from pancreatic cancer.
-She was survived by her husband Rupert and their five children, Lucy, Imogen, Endellion, David and John.
+She was survived by her husband Rupert and their five children.